att/sessionOffload/README.md

 # Creating Language Bindings

-There are three language bindings implemented in the language Makefile.
+There are two language bindings implemented in the language Makefile.

 - Python
-- Golang
 - C++

 To generate the language bindings for a specific language the appropriate language and related gRPC tools need to be installed.
 It is the responsibility of individual implementer to create there client and server code.